GabrielBizzi/live-terminal/README.md

 ```

 If you **know** what you were doing, you can also try changing `Dockerfile` & `docker-compose.yml`!
-Learn more about Docker [here](https://docs.docker.com/get-started/overview/ 'here').
+Learn more about Docker [here](https://docs.docker.com/get-started/overview/ "here").

 ## 📄 Configuration

 ### Basic Configuration

-90% of LiveTerm's configurations are done through the `config.json` file.
+90% of live-terminal's configurations are done through the `config.json` file.

 ```javascript
 {